cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ### Storage is full

-In case the storage is full, the PostgreSQL pods will not be able to write new data, or, in case of the disk containing the WAL segments being full, PosgreSQL will shut down.
+In case the storage is full, the PostgreSQL pods will not be able to write new data, or, in case of the disk containing the WAL segments being full, PostgreSQL will shut down.

 If you see messages in the logs about the disk being full, you should increase